🙏, we appreciate hearing from you!

 High School Diploma or General Education Development Diploma (GED)

-The school will require you to submit evidence of your high school attendance.
+We will require you to submit evidence of your high school attendance.
 This evidence would be in the form of a copy of your diploma or high school transcript or you can submit a GED certificate instead.

 Application, Fees, Interview